Siteimprove/alfa-examples/custom-testing/crawling/README.md

 `scope` and at least one `seed` are mandatory.

-For example, assumimg that a webserver exposes the [fixtures](fixtures) directory at `http://127.0.0.1:5500/fixtures/page1.html`:
+For example, assuming that a webserver exposes the [fixtures](fixtures) directory at `http://127.0.0.1:5500/fixtures/`:

 ```shell
 yarn test http://127.0.0.1:5500/fixtures/ http://127.0.0.1:5500/fixtures/page1.html